acolby/creditor/readme.md

 The following keywords within your template files will be swapped out with the created template.

-- CREDITOR_UNDERSCORE_NAME -> name of component deliniated by '\*'
+- CREDITOR_UNDERSCORE_NAME -> name of component delineated by '\*'
-- CREDITOR_PERIOD_NAME -> name of component deliniated by '.'
+- CREDITOR_PERIOD_NAME -> name of component delineated by '.'
-- CREDITOR_DASH_NAME -> name of component deliniated by '-'
+- CREDITOR_DASH_NAME -> name of component delineated by '-'
-- CREDITOR_SLASH_NAME -> name of component deliniated by '/'
+- CREDITOR_SLASH_NAME -> name of component delineated by '/'

 ## Defining Aggregators

-It is often desired to take files witin a given directory and aggregate them within a top level file of that directory.
+It is often desired to take files within a given directory and aggregate them within a top level file of that directory.
 Examples of this are:

 - Creating an interface file
-- Combining subfiles to create a store
+- Combining sub files to create a store
 - Merging files for documentation purposes

-Creditor provides a mechinisem for defining how items witin a directory should be merged programatically.
-This allows deveoplers to focus on developing the items rather then updating the proper boilerplate agregator files.
+Creditor provides a mechanism for defining how items within a directory should be merged programmatically.
+This allows developers to focus on developing the items rather then updating the proper boilerplate aggregator files.

 Similarly to templates, aggregators are defined within the creditor directory